Wolf-Ferrari Wind Concertinos: Light and Delightful

 Great music?
 Perhaps not.
 Great listening experience?
 Absolutely.
 This is accessible, good-natured music that can easily brighten one’s day.
 I know it brightened mine.

 Ermanno Wolf-Ferarri: Wind Concertos for Oboe, Cor Anglais, Bassoon

-Andrea Tenaglia, oboe; William Moriconi, cor angalis; Giuseppe Ciabocchi, bassoon; Orchestra Sinfonica di Roman Franchesco La Vecchia, conductor
+Andrea Tenaglia, oboe; William Moriconi, cor Anglais; Giuseppe Ciabocchi, bassoon; Orchestra Sinfonica di Roman; Franchesco La Vecchia, conductor